 Working for yourself means you get to work from anywhere but it also means you can work from anywhere.
 You might start with the intention of only working during work hours but within a few weeks you are waking up before the sun and you are crouched over your computer long into the night.

 You have to create boundaries in your business or you will burn out.
 Set office hours, turn on autoresponders for your emails, and clearly communicate with your clients when they can expect to reach you.
 Setting expectations upfront with your clients, family, and friends about when you’re working and when you’re not can help cut back on overwork and overwhelm.

 7. Expect ups and downs

 The most important thing to remember about being self-employed is that it’s not all octopi and starfish (which is Edgar-speak for rainbows and butterflies).
-There are good days, bad days, profitable months and lean months.
-If you want to not just survive but have longevity in your business, don’t expect everything to come together one magical moment and then stay together.
+There are good days, bad days, profitable months, and lean months.
+If you want to not just survive but have longevity in your business, don’t expect everything to come together in one magical moment and then stay together.

 Expect to ride the wave of entrepreneurship and know that going through the low times is just like earning a merit badge in entrepreneurship.
 You can’t move up until you get one.
 If you follow these tips for self-employed success, you’ll be much more prepared to handle the ups and downs of self-employed life.

 Do you have any advice for fellow self-employed peeps?
 Let us know in the comments.